 You’ll begin by mixing your yeast in warm water and sugar.
 This will get bubbly after a bit.
-From there, you will mix warm milk, oil, sugar and salt with a wooden spoon.
-One cup of flour will be added, followed by 2 eggs and the yeast mixture.
+From there, you will mix warm milk (we just microwave or heat in a pot until warm – not scalding), oil, sugar and salt with a wooden spoon.
+One cup of all-purpose flour will be added, followed by 2 eggs and the yeast mixture.

 Once the dough has doubled in size, it will be punched down and divided in half.
-The dough will be rolled into a 12 inch circle on a floured surface.
+The dough will be rolled into TWO 12 inch circles on a floured surface.
 It will be brushed with melted butter and then cut into 12 pieces, like a pizza.
 From there, each triangle piece will be rolled from the round edge to the point to make a crescent roll.